iliabylich/iliabylich.github.io/_posts/2015-04-13-redis-cluster-quick-overview.markdown

 No cluster configuration found, I'm a1eec932d923b55e23a5fe6a488ed7a97e27c826
 ```

-So, our redis server is running in cluster mode (... repeating same steps on other nodes ...)
+So, our Redis server is running in cluster mode (... repeating same steps on other nodes ...)

 # Connecting nodes